 - Add the cumin and paprika and cook an additional minute.

 - Rinse and drain the hominy.
 Then add the hominy, chipotle peppers in adobo, chicken stock, green chiles and diced tomatoes.
+See photos above for a great visual on these steps.

 - Bring to a boil and simmer for 3 minutes.